17 August - 13 September 2022

 In addition to reading the call text, you also need to consult our Guide for applicants.

 The following requirements must be fulfilled in order for you to be eligible to apply for the grant.
 We carry out checks and reject applications that do not fulfil the requirements.

-To apply for an international postdoc grant, your doctoral degree must have been awarded no more than 2 years ago, counted from the deadline of the call.
-That is to say awarded no earlier than 14 September 2019.
-We base the career age on the date you fulfilled all the requirements for a doctoral degree, such as mandatory courses, oral defence and an approved doctoral thesis.
-For applicants with Swedish doctoral degrees, the award date (date of completed studies) listed in Ladok applies.
+To apply for an international postdoc grant, your doctoral degree must have been awarded no more than 2 years ago, that is to say awarded no earlier than 13 September 2020.
+For applicants with Swedish doctoral degrees, the award date listed in Ladok applies.
 You will not be able to complete your application if your doctoral degree was awarded more than 2 years ago.
-An exception applies if there are longer continuous periods of so called deductible time after your doctoral degree award that have affected your ability to gain merit as a researcher.
+An exception applies if you have not been in paid employment for a longer period(s) after being awarded your doctoral degree, and and this has affected your ability to gain merit as a researcher (“deductible time”).